Rose-STL-Lab/Zihao-s-Toolbox/README.md

 project_name: base
 model:
   average:
+    # <fn> will be automatically replaced by hparam values
     command: make download file=data/; python src/avg.py <fn>
+    ## If the command running locally is different from the one running remotely
+    # local_command: python src/avg.py <fn>
+    # # Model can also have hparam
+    # hparam:
+    #   hid_dim: 256
+    #   ...
+    # # Override *non-projectwise* kube config, see Section 2
+    gpu_count: 0
+    # memory: 8  # 8GiB
+    # image: gitlab-registry.nrp-nautilus.io/prp/jupyter-stack/minimal
+    # ...
   median:
     command: make download file=data/; python src/med.py <fn>
+    gpu_count: 0
 dataset:
   data1:
     hparam:
+      # Launch will automatically consider all combinations of hparam
+      # hparam preceded by _ will NOT appear in the job name
+      # If your hparam contain special characters, you must _ them
       _fn: data/1.txt
   data2:
     hparam: